flaviocopes/nextjs-handbook/README.md

 And it's a pretty cool library that provides us scoped CSS, which is great for maintainability because the CSS is only affecting the component it's applied to.

-I think this is a great approach at writing CSS, without the need to apply additional libraries or preprocessors that add complexity.
+I think this is a great approach%20at%20writing CSS, without the need to apply additional libraries or preprocessors that add complexity.

 To add CSS to a React component in Next.js we insert it inside a snippet in the JSX, which start with